 Photo credit: EuroVisionary

-Eurovision is an annual song competition.
-It is famous for its silly and melodramatic performances.
+Eurovision is an annual song competition that is famous for its silly and melodramatic performances.
 Even though some non-European countries like Israel and Australia compete in it, it is generally considered a European event.

 Eurovision started in 1956 as a friendly competition to test the limits of live television broadcasting technology and help bring European countries together after World War II.
 Only seven nations participated in the first Eurovision.